shaidyadvice/shaidyadvice.github.io/mywork.md

 ---
 layout: page
-title: My work
+title: Where to find products I've worked on
-subtitle: Consulting, development, coaching, and more
+subtitle: Tools that incorporate my work
 ---

 ***